apache/skywalking-java/docs/en/setup/service-agent/java-agent/README.md

 - All plugins in `/plugins` folder are active.
 Remove the plugin jar, it disabled.
 - The default logging output folder is `/logs`.

+If you are using `Extension ClassLoader` for Java services, please refer to [Extension ClassLoader Setup](Extension-classloader.md) doc for more details.